Tougher test awaits Deutsche Bank after clearing first Fed check

 But the Fed is widely expected to fail Deutsche Bank in a test of processes and controls on March 11, underscoring how much work lies ahead for Deutsche to expand successfully in the world’s largest market, analysts say.

-“It’s almost inevitable that you won’t pass with flying colours, whatever you do,” said Bridget Gandy, managing director at Fitch Ratings.
+“It’s almost inevitable that you won’t pass with flying colors, whatever you do,” said Bridget Gandy, managing director at Fitch Ratings.
 Many first-time test takers, in fact, fail, she said.

 “It won’t be because of lack of capital or managing their operations that they fail, but that they haven’t managed their operations in such a way as to tick each box to come through the test well,” she said.